WrathOfZek/Gameplay/CLASSES.md

 ### Rogues

-1. Sneak & Hide ability is improved
+1. Sneak & Hide ability is improved.
+2. Poison can be applied to throwing items.

 ## Hybrid classes